 We can see that Naive method outperforms both Average method and Moving Average method for this dataset.
 Now we will look at Simple Exponential Smoothing method and see how it performs.

 An advancement over Moving average method is Weighted moving average method.
 In the Moving average method as seen above, we equally weigh the past ‘n’ observations.
 But we might encounter situations where each of the observation from the past ‘n’ impacts the forecast in a different way.
-Such a technique which weighs the past observations differently is called Weighted Moving Average technique.
+The technique that assigns different weights to past observations is called the Weighted Moving Average technique.

 tead of selecting a window size, it requires a list of weights (which should add up to 1).
 For example if we pick [0.40, 0.25, 0.20, 0.15] as weights, we would be giving 40%, 25%, 20% and 15% to the last 4 points respectively.

 After we have understood the above methods, we can note that both Simple average and Weighted moving average lie on completely opposite ends.
 We would need something between these two extremes approaches which takes into account all the data while weighing the data points differently.
 For example it may be sensible to attach larger weights to more recent observations than to observations from the distant past.
-The technique which works on this principle is called Simple exponential smoothing.
-Forecasts are calculated using weighted averages where the weights decrease exponentially as observations come from further in the past, the smallest weights are associated with the oldest observations:
+The technique that works on this principle is called Simple Exponential Smoothing.
+It calculates forecasts using weighted averages, where the weights decrease exponentially as observations move further into the past, with the smallest weights assigned to the oldest observations.

 where 0≤ α ≤1 is the smoothing parameter.